hi-manshu/Charty/README.md

 ![Banner](img/banner.png)

 Chart Library built using Jetpack Compose and is highly customizable.
-(CMP version coming soon)
+Now with Kotlin Multiplatform (KMP) support!

 _Made with ❤️ for Android Developers by Himanshu_